-The world was notified by China on Thursday that they are expecting their GDP growth rate for 2015 to slow to 7.0% from 7.4%.
+China growth stalls, sending warning signals to Australian investors: The world was notified by China on Thursday that they are expecting their GDP growth rate for 2015 to slow to 7.0% from 7.4%.
 Almost 40 years of exceptionally strong economic growth appears to be re-aligning itself with global growth activity.
 But the impact on Australia could be much deeper.

 China is Australia’s largest trade partner.
-Our economic dependence is deeply intertwined.
+Our economic dependence is deeply intertwine.
 China is Australia’s largest trading partner in terms of both imports and exports.
 25% of Australia’s manufactured imports come from China, while 13% of its exports are thermal coal to China.

 The Australian government has identified that there is potential for slowing exports of natural resources to China.
 Economic policy for China evolves around what is referred to as the “Five-Year Plan”.
 They are currently in their 12th Five Year Plan which ends in 2015.
 The change from infrastructure development is apparent in the current plan, which highlights the development of services and measures to address environmental and social imbalances.
 Setting targets to reduce pollution, to increase energy efficiency, to improve access to education and healthcare, and to expand social protection.